-Following this offering, we and one of our wholly-owned subsidiaries, Inergy Finance Corp., currently propose to co-issue \$400 million of senior notes, the net proceeds of which will be used to repay substantially all of the outstanding indebtedness under our 364-day credit facility.
+Following this offering, we and one of our wholly-owned subsidiaries, Inergy Finance Corp., currently propose to co-issue \$400 million of senior notes, the net proceeds of which will be used to repay outstanding indebtedness under our 364-day credit facility.
 The senior notes will be issued pursuant to an indenture and will be our general unsecured obligations.
 The notes will rank equally in right of payment with all of our existing and future senior indebtedness and will be jointly and severally guaranteed by all of our current domestic subsidiaries and Star Gas Propane.

 The senior notes will have a maturity of ten years.
-The senior notes will be redeemable, at our option, in whole or in part, at any time after a specified date in 2009, at specified redemption prices together with any accrued and unpaid interest to the date of redemption.
+The senior notes will be redeemable, at our option, in whole or in part, at any time after 2009, at certain redemption prices together with any accrued and unpaid interest to the date of redemption.
 Prior to a specified date in 2007, we may redeem up to 35% of the principal amount of the notes with the proceeds of certain equity offerings.